francelwebdev/francelwebdev/README.md

 # Hello and Welcome to my Github profile

-I am Francel AMAMOO, self-taught full stack web developer passionate about web and mobile development and also automation with chatbots..
+My name is Francel AMAMOO, self-taught full stack web developer passionate about web and mobile development and also automation with chatbots..

 I build GraphQL or REST APIs as a back-end for a VueJS front-end application.